Ohio abortion rights backers submit nearly double needed signatures for fall ballot measure

 But the ruling that might have the biggest impact favored abortion opponents.
 It allowed an August special election to proceed that will seek to raise the threshold for passing future amendments — including as soon as November — from a 50%-plus-one simple majority that has been in place since 1912 to a 60% majority.
 Abortion rights amendments in other states have tended to pass with more than 55% but less than 60% of the vote.

-The outcome of that August election also could affect a recreational marijuana question for which supporters planned to submit signatures later Wednesday.
-The Coalition to Regulate Marijuana Like Alcohol is pursuing ballot access for its proposal to legalize marijuana for adult use after the Republican-controlled Legislature failed to act on their initiated statute.

-It would appear alongside an Ohio abortion rights effort prompted by last summer’s U.S. Supreme Court decision to overturn Roe v.
-Wade and the nationwide right to abortion and instead leaving it to states to decide for themselves.
+Ohio’s abortion rights effort was prompted by last summer’s U.S. Supreme Court decision to overturn Roe v.
+Wade and the nationwide right to abortion and instead leave it to states to decide for themselves.

 In the first statewide test following that decision, Kansas voters resoundingly protected abortion rights last August.
 Meanwhile, four other states in addition to Michigan — California, Kentucky, Montana and Vermont — either enshrined abortion rights or rejected constitutional restrictions on the procedure in November.